ZewoGraveyard/Docs/README.md

 let router = Router { route in
     route.get("/hello") { _ in
-        return Response(body: "hello")
+        return Response(body: "hello world")
     }
 }

 try Server(responder: router).start()
 ```

-This will create an HTTP server and router which will route `/hello` to a responder that responds with `"hello"`.
+This will create an HTTP server and router which will route `/hello` to a responder that responds with `"hello world"`.

+### Build and run

 Now let's build the app.